dncoyote/interview-guides/Notes/OOPs_Notes.md

     }
 }
 ```
+#### Dynamic method dispatch
+- Dynamic method dispatch is a mechanism in object-oriented programming languages, that allows the selection of the method to invoke at runtime rather than at compile time.
+It enables polymorphism
+- Dynamic method dispatch is primarily associated with method overriding, where a subclass provides a specific implementation of a method that is already defined in its superclass.

 ## **Encapsulation**
 - Encapsulation is the bundling of data and methods that operate on the data into a single unit or class.
 It hides the internal state of an object and only exposes the necessary operations.